University of Oldenburg

 Course Information:

 Students at Oldenburg typically take 24-30 ECTS credits per semester.
-6 ECTS credits = 3 UCalgary units (1 half course equivalent).
+6 ECTS credits = 3 UCalgary units (1 standard semester course).

-- The "Winter" Semester runs from early October* to late February
+- The "Winter" Semester (equivalent to UCalgary Fall Semester) runs from early October* to late February

-- The "Summer" Semester runs from early April* to late July
+- The "Summer" Semester (equivalent to UCalgary Winter Semester) runs from early April* to late July

 *an optional 4-week pre-semester German language program starts approximately one month before semester start.
 See FAQs for details.